esimiele/SimpleProgressWindow/Readme.md

 # Simple code that can be used to asynchronously report the progress of operations

+## 5/31/23
+- Code is available now on nuget.
+- search simpleprogresswindow
+- author: esimiele
+- Follow 'To Use' steps below to use the code

 ## To install for use:
 - download the code
 - Open your project/solution in visual studio